Symatem/Documentation/Processing/Programming.md

 Control flow is implemented by passing operators / lambdas around as data flow and then optionally executing them like in LISP.
 The names of the components are not decided yet.

-- Operator: unit, block, method, component, module, node
+- Operator: unit, block, method, component, module
     - Has couplings => Interface
     - Has operations and carriers => Implementation
-    - Not a sequence (total order) of steps => But a DAG
+    - Not a sequence (total order) of steps => But a DAG (partial order)
-    - Additional constraints can be installed for different behavior
+    - Additional constraints can be added for different behavior
     - Primitives are atomic / fundamental and can not be subdivided => their boundaries are sync fences

-- Operation: instruction, instance, element
+- Operation: instruction, instance, element, node

 - Carrier: wire, connection, belt, cable, thread, line, edge, conveyor, tube mail, tube, pipe, track, railway, road, way, path
     - Two ends, one direction only